TigerHix/tigerhix/README.md

 ### Hello there 👋

 This is Tiger.
-First of all, check out [Cytoid](https://github.com/Cytoid/cytoid).
-Second, I haven't finished writing this bio yet, so... check back later.
+First of all, check out [Warudo](https://warudo.app/).
+Second, check out [Cytoid](https://github.com/Cytoid/cytoid).

+If you want to constantly hear my ramblings, follow me on [Twitter](https://twitter.com/TigerHixTang).

 <!--
 **TigerHix/tigerhix** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.